 The amount of the deduction you can claim depends on the type of construction and the date construction started.

-Table 1 on page 15 shows you the types of rental property construction that qualify.
-If the type of construction you own (or own jointly) does not appear next to the relevant 'date construction started' in the table, no deduction can be claimed.
-If the type of construction qualifies, Table 2 on page 15 shows the rate of deduction available.
+Table 1 below shows you the types of rental property construction that qualify.
+If the type of construction you own (or own jointly) does not appear next to the relevant 'date construction started' in the table, you cannot claim a deduction.
+If the type of construction qualifies, table 2 on the next page shows the rate of deduction available.